 Cellphone service is limited on the Hewnoaks property.
 Intermittent coverage can be found at various spots along Route 5 South towards Bridgton and Fryeburg, but the most reliable forms of communication are email, FaceTime and Skype.
 There is no wifi available in the cabins.

 The four smaller cabins house the residency participants: Sans Souci, Viking Court, Pine Clad, and Alpine Hut.
 Residents are assigned cabins in advance of their arrival.
-All cabins offer unique and expansive lake views and have simple kitchens bathrooms, bedrooms and living rooms that can be used as workspace.
+All cabins offer privacy and unique and expansive lake views and have simple kitchens bathrooms, bedrooms and living rooms that can be used as workspace.
 Viking Court holds the most people, with 4 double bedrooms plus a twin.
+Sharing of the cabins occurs only at the artists’ specific requests.

 Each cabin has electricity and running water, but no onsite laundry facilities are available for our residents.
 As Hewnoaks is a self-catering residency, residents need to bring their own groceries for meals.